 To create a Supabase project, you typically follow these steps:

-Go to the Supabase website where you can sign up for a free account.
+where you can sign up for a free account.

 If you already have an account, log in.